-In July, my application for a 3-6 months residency scholarship at the Swatch Art Peace Hotel in Shanghai was turned down and they don’t give your any explanation.
+In July, my application for a 3-6 months residency scholarship at the Swatch Art Peace Hotel in Shanghai was turned down; they don’t give your any explanation.
 So I had to change my plans along this line “Less Shanghai, More China and the Road”.

 While it would probably have been wonderful to be there for at least 3 months, I have now more freedom and time to travel around on my own.
 See the positive in the negative…

-I’m out to be inspired or steal ideas…
+I’m out to be inspired and steal ideas!

 May 18, 2018

-And what a wonderful learning experience in that magnificient building… Here the museum’s collection of photos from the opening.
+And what a wonderful learning experience in that magnificent building… Here is the museum’s collection of photos from the opening.

-Little had I thought of that paper could be used in so many artistic ways…
+Little had I ever thought that paper could be used in so many artistic ways…

-Here are a few shots of my own that tells you what I learned…
+Here are a few shots of my own that tell you what I learned…

-In the book about ROCI he tells that, as part of that huge project, he spent time at the world’s oldest paper mill, Xuan, in Jingsian in China’s Anhui Province in 1982 (p.
+In the book about ROCI, he says that, as part of that huge project, he spent time at the world’s oldest paper mill, Xuan, in Jingsian in China’s Anhui Province in 1982 (p.
 160).

 The paper I saw and took a shot of at the museum’s wonderful exhibition is from there.
 I only found out when I came home and looked up where it was, Rauschenberg had been, although I never found the exact village or paper mill.
 Read more about Xuan paper here.
 And here on Inkston.